 available at Amazon

-But for hard to move, their advice is to soak the pan in bleach — see next.
+But for hard to remove stains, their advice is to soak the pan in bleach — see next.

-How to remove stains in enamelled cast iron cookware using bleach
+How to get stains out of enamelled cast iron using bleach